SwarmStorm/awesome/README.md

 *   [pupilfirst/pupilfirst](https://github.com/pupilfirst/pupilfirst) - A learning management system (LMS) that lets you run an asynchronous online school, where learning is achieved through focused tasks, directed feedback, an iterative workflow, and community interaction.

 *   [homebrew-ffmpeg/homebrew-ffmpeg](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg) - A homebrew tap for an ffmpeg formula with lots of options

+*   [ankane/pgsync](https://github.com/ankane/pgsync) - Sync data from one Postgres database to another

 ## Blade